frederikhandberg0709/blop-social-media/README.md

   - **Recommended**: Personalized feed based on user interests and interaction history.
   - **Trending**: Show popular content gaining significant engagement across the platform within customizable timeframes (hourly, daily, weekly).

+- **Allow Quoting Comments:** Currently, only posts can be quoted.
+Expanding this functionality to comments and replies would enhance engagement by allowing users to reference and build upon specific discussions.
+- **Notification system:** A real-time notification system should be implemented.
+Users should be able to subscribe to receiving certain types of notifications, such as when a profile publishes a new post.
+Socket.IO could possibly be used to implement this functionality.

 ## Lessons Learned

 - **Authentication Approach**: This project uses Next Auth, but I will be using Better Auth for future projects.
 Next Auth intentionally complicates email/username and password authentication by making poor documentation to encourage OAuth adoption.
-- **Allow Quoting Comments:** Currently, only posts can be quoted.
-Expanding this functionality to comments and replies would enhance engagement by allowing users to reference and build upon specific discussions.

 ## Getting Started